Five Ways to "Divorce-Proof" Your Marriage

 In the interest of full disclosure, I’ll admit that I don’t have any formal education in what makes a relationship thrive.
-Nobody ever taught me, in law school, what makes people feel happy and connected in their marriages.
-I’ve had plenty of occasions, however, to observe, in great detail, what constitutes the opposite of a happy marriage.
+In law school, nobody ever taught me what makes people feel happy and connected in their marriages.
+I’ve had plenty of occasions, however, to observe in great detail what constitutes the opposite of a happy marriage.
 I’ve learned what makes relationships irretrievably fall apart.
 I’ve seen, up close and personal, what makes people feel disconnected from each other and fall out of love.
 I recently wrote a book about it.

-It’s true, from a legal and intellectual standpoint, you don’t owe your spouse a back rub, a blow job, or even a kind word of encouragement.
-Sure, you can take the position that if your wife’s ego is so fragile that she needs you to tell her that she’s beautiful it’s something she should take up with her therapist — but why?
+It’s true, from a legal and intellectual standpoint, that you don’t owe your spouse a back rub, a blow job, or even a kind word of encouragement.
+Sure, you can take the position that if your wife’s ego is so fragile that she needs you to tell her that she’s beautiful, it’s something she should take up with her therapist — but why?
 How hard is it to be kind?
 How hard is it to be supportive and loving, even when it isn’t technically required?